kruizer23/filespector/README.md

 # FileCruncher
 FileCruncher is a GUI tool for quickly finding all text occurences in multiple files in a directory, matching a specific file extension pattern.
+It is developed for GNU/Linux systems.

 ## Status